robecode/deploying-AWS-EC2-terraform/README.md

 # Deploying-AWS-EC2-terraform
 Deploying an EC2 instance with Terraform

 In this lab, we are going to set up two simple EC2 instances with Terraform.
+The EC2 instance will be deploy to the default VPC in AWS.
 Terraform is an open-source infrastructure as a code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

 # Prerequisites